-Idle Race (Jeff Lynne on guitar went on to form ELO with Roy Wood and became a Travelling Wilbury)
+Idle Race (Jeff Lynne on guitar went on to form ELO with Roy Wood before becoming a Travelling Wilbury)

 Keef Hartley Band (Drummer Keef Hartley came through the ranks of John Mayall’s Bluebreakers)

-Joe Brown and the Bruvvers (Remarkably, Joe is still going today and celebrating sixty years on the road)
+Joe Brown and the Bruvvers (Joe undertook a farewell tour in 2021 after completing over sixty years on the road)

 Johnny Kidd and the Pirates (Recorded “Shaking All Over”, one of the best British rock ‘n’ roll records)